What is a coaching culture? And what does one look like?

 - Improved ability to respond to change

 And perhaps more importantly, does a coaching culture actually deliver on improving revenue?
-Yes, in fact, a study by the ICF and HCI showed that 51% of organisations with a strong coaching culture reported revenue above their industry peer group, versus 38% of organisations without a strong coaching culture.
+Yes.
+In fact, a study by the ICF and HCI showed that 51% of organisations with a strong coaching culture reported revenue above their industry peer group, versus 38% of organisations without a strong coaching culture.

 Sounds like just what we need.
 But how do we get started?

-At AWA we offer a program that creates a strong coaching culture by employing a hands-on, “learn by doing” approach tied to specific business outcomes.
+At AWA we offer a program that supports a strong coaching culture by employing a hands-on, “learn by doing” approach tied to specific business outcomes.
 Our experts provide rapid “on-the-job” training, coaching, and mentoring, including real-world transformation work.
 This results in a strong coaching culture and the internal capability to ensure business success in the face of change.